 Valve positioning in the middle of submains to reduce the need for large diameter submains should also be considered.
 For instance, 50 meters of 150 mm submain holds 1,005 L of water, 100 mm 475 L of water, whereas 80 mm holds 264 L. These reductions of drainage volume are significant.

-Smaller sized submains create a smaller water reservoir, therefore minimising, but not eliminating system drainage.
+Centrally positioned valves allow smaller sized submains to be installed, and smaller sized submains create a smaller water reservoir, therefore minimising, but not eliminating system drainage.

 The clustering of valves and backup filters can require an increase in the usage of larger submain piping.
 Although valve clustering simplifies automation and reduces stops when cleaning backup filters, it should not be used if system drainage problems will be created.
 However, if the blank submain runs uphill, the submain won’t drain when the valve turns off, therefore drainage to the area will not have been increased.